-INTEL: NOW ON THE GLOBAL STAGE, CHINESE WINES VENTURE UPSTATE
+INTEL: FROM A GLOBAL STAGE, CHINESE WINES VENTURE UPSTATE

 In December 2025, the Troy Wine Co. hosted what promised to be an interesting wine tasting: Lila Holland, known as the creative force behind the Hudson-based Peripheral Natural Wine Fair, was onsite with a selection of imported Chinese wine.